Draskown/facerec_pkg/README.md

 1. Download the archive
 2. Unzip it in your ./ros2_workspace/src
+3. Install requirements `pip install -r requirements.txt`
 3. Build the package `colcon build --symlink-install --packages-select mngr_fr_pkg`
-4. Use one of the three nodes.
+4. Use one of the three nodes

 ## Face recognition class